peterhinch/micropython-touch/optional/chess/README.md

 # Hardware

 The demo is host and display agnostic, however the quantity of RAM is critical.
-The minimal spec is an ESP32 with 320x240 display.
-The ideal spec includes a 480x320 screen: a bigger screen enables display of the current status in terms of the identities, quantity and value of remaining pieces.
+The minimal display size is 320x240.
+The ideal spec is a 480x320 screen: the bigger screen enables display of the current status in terms of the identities, quantity and value of remaining pieces.
+Tested hosts are RP2350 and ESP32-S3 with SPIRAM.

 # Dependency